imagekit-developer/imagekit-angular/README.md

 For any feedback or to report any issues or general implementation support, please reach out to [support@imagekit.io](mailto:support@imagekit.io)

-Please note that this SDK version supports Angular version 9 onwards.
+Please note that this SDK version supports `Angular version 9 onwards`.

 ## Links